 The objective of this work item is to specify data collection enhancement in NR for SON/MDT purpose.
 The specific objectives of this work item are [RAN3, RAN2]:

-- Support of data collection for SON features, including inter-RAT Successful Handover Report (SHR), MRO for MR-DC SCG failure scenario and NR-U, and MRO enhancement for inter-system handover voice fallback,
+- Support of data collection for SON features, including inter-RAT Successful Handover Report (SHR), MRO for MR-DC SCG failure scenario, MRO and UL MLB for NR-U, and MRO enhancement for inter-system handover voice fallback,

-Specification of the UE reporting necessary to enhance the mobility parameter tuning [RAN2]
+Specification of the UE reporting necessary to enhance the mobility parameter tuning for MRO including RLF report extensions, and UE input for UL MLB identified by RAN3 during Rel-17 (e.g., UL load known by the UE) [RAN2]

 Specification of the inter-node information exchange, including possible enhancements to interfaces [RAN3]

-Editor’s Note1: Revisit in RAN#96 regarding aspects of MLB for NR-U and NR-U scope for RAN2.
+- Support of RACH report retrieval enhancements [RAN2].

 - Support of SON/MDT enhancements for [RAN3, RAN2]:

 MR-DC CPAC